STRASBOURG IN ONE DAY ITINERARY

 Besides wandering for two or three hours, I also recommend visiting Ponts Couverts and Barrage Vauban, located in La Petite, France.

-From Barrage Vauban, the weird-shaped dam, you can also enjoy nicer views for free.
+From Barrage Vauban, the weird-shaped dam, you can also enjoy nicer views.
 Just climb about 50 steps, and you can enjoy the panorama from the terrace.
 They are not as mesmerizing as the Cathedral’s view, but they are still nice – plus, fewer steps and no entry fee.

 Strasbourg, view from Barrage Vauban